A compiled and categorised list of Cover4Cycles most frequently asked questions

 Bicycles outside this definition are not covered:

-A bicycle, electric bicycle (provided it has power assistance to a maximum of 25kmh/15.5mph using a motor of no more than 250w rated output), adult tricycle or tandem including permanently fixed component parts, including the approved lock and that belongs to you or a family member.
+Any bicycle, Electric bicycles (provided it has power assistance to a maximum of 25kmh/15.5mph using a motor of no more than 250w rated output), adult tricycle or tandem including permanently fixed component parts, including the approved lock and that belongs to you or a family member.

 We only cover pedal bikes; we do not cover motorcycles or electric scooters.